Birthday (Katy Perry song): Composition

 At the length of three minutes and thirty-five seconds (3:35), "Birthday" is primarily styled in the genre of disco.
-"Birthday" is composed in the key of B major and follows a progression of Emaj9–C♯m7–Emaj9–C♯m7–B with a tempo of 126 beats per minute.
-Perry's vocals range from B3 to F♯5.
+According to the sheet music published at Musicnotes.com by Kobalt Music Publishing America, Inc., "Birthday" has a tempo of 126 beats per minute.
+Written in the key of B major, it follows a progression of Emaj9–C♯m7–Emaj9–C♯m7–B. Perry's vocals range from B3 to F♯5.

-During a preview event for Prism, held in New York City, Perry described "Birthday" as her "attempt at writing" a song that American singer and songwriter Mariah Carey would have included in her eponymous debut album.
+During a preview event for Prism, held in New York City, Perry described "Birthday" as her "attempt at writing" a song that American singer Mariah Carey would have included in her eponymous debut album.
 Since its release, its musical composition has been strongly compared to that of other works of Prince and duo Wendy and Lisa.

 "Birthday" contains elements of funk-pop, synthpop, and disco house.
 The song is backed by a "busy but buoyant" instrumentation featuring a "deeply rhythmic impulse".
 Randall Roberts of the Los Angeles Times felt "Birthday" was a musically updated version of disco, achieved by replacing "cheesy strings" with "jerky breaks and synth washes".
 Its "joyful" lyrics present the commemoration of her partner's birthday as a metaphor for sexual intercourse.
 The bridge section of "Birthday", which sees Perry singing "Let me get you in your birthday suit / It's time to bring out the big balloons", was found by Ben Rattliff to resemble French duo Daft Punk's works.